2003–04 Serie A

 Ukrainian forward Andriy Shevchenko of Milan was the top scorer, with 24 goals.
 The 2003–04 league was the last professional season in the career of former European Footballer of the Year and Italian international Roberto Baggio, who finished among the tournament's top ten scorers with 12 goals, and among the all-time top five scorers in Serie A, with 205 career goals.
-It was also the last Serie A season for Baggio's former teammate Giuseppe Signori, who then moved to the Superleague Greece.
+It was also the last Serie A season for Baggio's former teammate Giuseppe Signori, who then moved to the Super League Greece.
 Signori ended his career in Italy as the seventh highest scorer ever in Serie A.

 Teams

 Eighteen teams competed in the league – the top fourteen teams from the previous season and the four teams promoted from the Serie B. The promoted teams were Siena, Sampdoria, Lecce and Ancona.
 Sampdoria, Lecce and Ancona returned to the top flight after an absence of four, one and ten years respectively, while Siena played in the top flight for the first time in history.
 They replaced Atalanta (relegated after three seasons in the top flight), Piacenza, Torino (both teams relegated after a two-years presence) and Como (relegated after a season's presence).